jillxuu/scaffold-move/README.md

 3. Deploy the test modules:

 ```
-yarn deploy
+pnpm deploy
 ```

 This command deploys the move modules to the selected network.
 The modules are located in `packages/move/sources` and can be modified to suit your needs.
-The `yarn deploy` command uses `aptos move publish` to publish the modules to the network.
+The `pnpm deploy` command uses `aptos move publish` to publish the modules to the network.
 After this is executes the script located in `scripts/loadModules.js` to make the new modules available in the nextjs frontend.

 4. On a second terminal, start your NextJS app:

 ```
-yarn start
+pnpm start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your Move modules using the `Debug Modules` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.